AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO2_SingleInstanceExecutableAndReadOnly.rst

         case 2:
             return ANJAY_ERR_METHOD_NOT_ALLOWED;
         default:
-            // control will never reach this part due to object's supported_rids return 0;
+            // control will never reach this part due to test_list_resources return 0;
         }
     }